luisdavim/synthetic-checker/README.md

 - Running multiple independent instances, where each will execute its own checks.
   To use this mode set the `replicaCount` to any number higher than 1
 - Running multiple instances with leader election, were the leader will execute the checks and the followers will sync the results from it.
+  In this mode, the followers will also act as informers for the leader.
   To use this mode set the `replicaCount` to any number higher than 1 and `k8sLeaderElection` to `true`

 ## Running as a service